DelineaXPM/tss-k8s/README.md

 )
 ```

-`roleAnnotation` sets the TSS Role that k8s should use to access the TSS Secret
+`roleAnnotation` selects the credentials that the injector uses to retrieve the tss Secret.
-that will be used to modify the k8s Secret.
-If it is present then the Role
-must exist in the above mentioned Role mappings that the webhook is configured
+If it is present then the role must exist in the role to Client Credential and Tenant mappings.
-to use.
 If it is absent then the _default_ mapping is used.

 The `setAnnotation`, `addAnnotation` and `updateAnnotation` contain the path to
-the TSS Secret that will be used to modified the k8s Secret being admitted.
+the tss Secret that the injector will use to mutate the submitted Kubernetes Secret.

 * `addAnnotation` adds missing fields without overwriting or removing existing fields.
 * `updateAnnotation` adds and overwrites existing fields but does not remove fields.
-* `setAnnotation` overwrites fields and removes fields that do not exist in the TSS Secret.
+* `setAnnotation` overwrites fields and removes fields that do not exist in the tss Secret.

-Only one of these should be specified on any given k8s Secret, however, if more
+A Kubernetes Secret should specify only one of these, however, if the Secret specifies more
-than one are defined then the order of precedence is `setAnnotation` then
+than one then, the order of precedence is `setAnnotation` then
 `addAnnotation` then `updateAnnotation`.

 ### Examples